How DIY Ally, an Online Architect, Helped Me

 Becoming an online architect made me a better communicator

-As DIY Ally, I have been learning on a daily basis how not to act compulsively but respond thoughtfully.
-As an online architect I seize opportunities to be mindful (see and accept things as they are) with every interaction.
+Finally, as DIY Ally, I have been learning on a daily basis how not to act compulsively but respond thoughtfully.
+As an online architect I seize opportunities to recognize and accept things as they are with every interaction.

-Every interaction has to be measured and gracious.
+Every communication has to be gracious.
 I steady the mind and focus on an issue at hand, as it is always important to take some time, to assess what’s going on in the current moment with the person I am helping.

-Being an architect on demand means having a virtual practice where clients are coming and going, like thoughts.
-Someone is building a tree house for six children or trying to reduce a footprint to stay on budget, or buying a new apartment and wants to add a bedroom.
-I chime in with a proposed solution — they run with it.
+In short, being an architect on demand means having a virtual practice where clients are coming and going, like thoughts.
+Someone is building a tree house for six children.
+Someone else is trying to reduce a footprint to stay on budget, or buying a new apartment and wants to add a bedroom.
+I chime in with a possible solution — they run with it.
 It’s extremely gratifying to make just a little bit of a difference.
 DIY Ally is not a made-up persona.
 It’s who I am, taking deep pleasure in simple things.